mccoy88f/stremio-web-desktop/README.md

 ## 📥 **Downloads**
-Visit the [Releases Tab](https://github.com/Zaarrg/stremio-web-desktop/releases) to download the appropriate version for your platform or use Docker to run the app.
+Visit the [Releases Tab](https://github.com/mccoy88f/stremio-web-desktop/releases) to download the appropriate version for your platform or use Docker to run the app.

+> **🌍 Enhanced Version**: This fork includes multilingual support (Italian/English) and enhanced navigation features.

 | Platform     | Format                  |
 |--------------|-------------------------|